 (Reminds me of my postman throwing books at me…)

 * * * * * * *

 The Around the World in 80 Books Challenge

-Last check-in was in September, and I’ve been nowhere since then!
-Nowhere!
+Last check-in was in September, and this quarter I’ve been to three destinations…

 To see the full challenge including the Main Journey and all detours, click here.

 The Classics Club

 I’ve read an astonishing eight from my Classics Club list this quarter and had another still to review from the previous quarter.
 So far I’ve only reviewed five of these nine though, so have four still to review…

 52. Sons and Lovers by DH Lawrence – The story of young Paul Morel, the son of a Nottingham miner and alter-ego of the author, as he grows through childhood into manhood, and of the three women who vie for his love.
 This stood up very well to re-reading after many years, to my delight since it was one of the formative novels of my own adolescence.
 5 stars